ralf31337/streamrecorder/README.md

 # SATIP Stream Recorder

 A Docker container for recording SATIP streams to MP3 files using ffmpeg.
-Features both a **web interface** for interactive recording control and a **command-line interface** for scheduled/cron-based recordings.
+Features a **web interface** for interactive recording control and **cron-based scheduling** via the built-in scheduler.

 ## Features